brucenorton/test_app/README.md

 # test_app

-#sample app for testing in dynamic web programming
+# sample app for testing in dynamic web programming

 [https://nortonb.web582.com/test_app/] test app

-##changes for Peter
+## changes for Peter

+## now it will be a heading